bcgov/entity/.github/ISSUE_TEMPLATE/pre_release_checklist.md

 Prior to moving into production, the following steps should be completed or confirmed:
 - [ ] Update version number in the code being released
+- [ ] Ensure deployment steps are filled in - remove/replace placeholders
 - [ ] Create a draft release in GitHub and confirm the correct commits are present
 - [ ] Add version # and release # to this ticket
 - [ ] Dev to send commit list to QA (or otherwise publish changelog)